tayganr/purviewlab/modules/module03.md

     > :bulb: **Did you know?**
     >
-    > Assets can be related to two different types of contacts. **Experts** are often are typically business process or subject matter experts in different business areas or departments.
+    > Assets can be related to two different types of contacts. **Experts** are often business process or subject matter experts.
 Where as **Owners** are often senior executives or business area owners that define governance or business processes over certain data areas.

     ![Update Contacts](../images/module03/03.07-asset-contacts.png)